DJBarnes/django-adminlte2-pdq/README.md

 Whether routes with no defined permission should be hidden unless added to a Whitelist.

-If this setting is set to False, then all routes without a defined permission are still visible on the sidebar menu.
+If this setting is set to False, then all routes without defined permissions are still visible on the sidebar menu.

-If this setting is set to True, then all routes without a defined permission are hidden on the sidebar menu unless the route is found in the ``ADMINLTE2_STRICT_POLICY_WHITELIST`` setting.
+If this setting is set to True, then all routes without defined permissions are hidden on the sidebar menu unless the route is found in the ``ADMINLTE2_STRICT_POLICY_WHITELIST`` setting.
 ```python